-Our work builds on the strong cultural ties to cranes in East Asia, to engage local communities, resource managers, scientists, and policy makers in conservation of protected areas and their surrounding landscapes, including: (click here to learn more about these activities in East Asia)
+Our work builds on the strong cultural ties to cranes in East Asia, to engage local communities, resource managers, scientists and policymakers in the conservation of protected areas and their surrounding landscapes, including:

-Ensure healthy populations of Red-crowned, White-naped, Hooded, and Siberian Crane populations in the Amur-Heilong Basin of Russia and China.
+Ensure healthy populations of Red-crowned, White-naped, Hooded and Siberian Crane populations in the Amur-Heilong Basin of Russia and China.
+We are:

-- Supporting increasing wintering populations of Siberian, White-naped, and Hooded Cranes and maintaining the extraordinary diversity of other waterbird species in Poyang and nearby lakes in southeastern China.
+Supporting increasing winter populations of Siberian, White-naped and Hooded Cranes and maintaining the extraordinary diversity of other waterbird species in Poyang and nearby lakes in southeastern China.
+We are:

 Expanding the size and range of Black-necked Crane populations in western China.
+We are:

 Our work in East Asia is led by the staff of the International Crane Foundation and trusted local partners.

 Dr. Nyamba Batbayar

 China Program Coordinator

 International – Asia